We just watched Republicans whitewash Black history—again

 In the 1960s, when Republicans started to use racism as an appeal to white Southern voters, many who held the ideologies that make up the GOP today opposed civil rights.
 Barry Goldwater, the Arizona Senator who ran on the Republican ticket against Lyndon Johnson, represented the emerging conservative wing.
 They wanted to slash spending for welfare programs, voted against the Civil Rights Act of 1964, and criticized the US Supreme Court’s decision to integrate the schools.

 Fast forward to 1983, when the question of making King’s birthday a national holiday came up for a vote in Congress.
 Many Republicans opposed it—including Ronald Reagan, John McCain, and Sen. Chuck Grassley (R-Iowa).
-On Saturday, Grassley tepidly honored Lewis by calling him a “pioneer civil rights leader just like MLK.”
+On Saturday, Grassley tepidly honored Lewis by calling him a “pioneer civil rights ldr just like MLK.”

 America is mourning the loss of Congressman John Lewis We lost a pioneer civil rights ldr just like MLK.
 I didn’t hv lots of discussion w John in 34 yrs of serving together but every time I did it was always pleasant He was a dedicated public servant & his legacy lives on